New leasing director at Colliers Hungary

 Formerly, Kovács was leasing manager and part of the management team of Skanska Hungary.
 There she played a key role in leasing Mill Park (securing IT Services and Cognizant as tenants), Nordic Light 1-3 and Green House to international companies.
 Prior to joining Skanska, she worked as an office agent at DTZ for many years.

-Smithing leaves Colliers after serving the company for more 25 years in a variety of different positions.
-He was managing partner for more than nine years and was also responsible for launching Colliers current operation in Bratislava, Slovakia.
+Smithing leaves Colliers after serving the company for more than 25 years in a variety of different positions.
+He was managing partner for more than nine years, and was also responsible for launching Colliersʼ current operation in Bratislava, Slovakia.

 Smithing was also a pioneer of the green building movement in the region with responsibility for developing Colliers regional green building advisory practice, which has certified almost one million square meters of space in some 60 projects.